itaru2622/bluesky-selfhost-env/README.md

 first, describes deploying bluesky with prebuild images.<BR>
 [later](#hack-clone-and-build) describes how to build images from sources by yourself.

+**NB this will remove any existing docker containers on your system; run this on a separate machine if you need to**

 ```bash
 # 0) pull prebuild docker images from docker.io, to enforce skip building images.
 make docker-pull